This can revive memories in dementia patients

 Indomenico has used music to help staff and caregivers with clients with behavioral problems.
 For example, if a client doesn’t want to leave the Adult Day Center when the caregiver arrives, she will play a waltz so a staff person can literally waltz the client out the door.
 She also sometimes brings her harp to play soothing music during a relaxation time.

-Locally, the JML Care Center in Falmouth, Mayflower Place Nursing and Rehabilitation Center in West Yarmouth and Windemere Nursing & Rehabilitation Center in Oak Bluffs are certified Music & Memory facilities.
+JML Care Center in Falmouth, Mayflower Place Nursing and Rehabilitation Center in West Yarmouth and Windemere Nursing & Rehabilitation Center in Oak Bluffs are certified Music & Memory facilities.